 How UUFA is Organized

-UUFA, a mid-size congregation, uses a ‘Governance and Ministry’ structural model developed by independent consultant Dan Hotchkiss, formerly with the Alban Institute.
+Governance and Ministry UUFA, a mid-size congregation, uses a ‘Governance and Ministry’ structural model developed by independent consultant Dan Hotchkiss, formerly with the Alban Institute.
 The Board’s primary responsibilities include setting policies, monitoring finances, stewarding buildings and grounds, and some employment oversight.
 The Board delegates to the Minister, Ministry Council, and Staff, responsibilities regarding programs and the daily management of the Fellowship.
 The Minister also serves as Chief of Staff.

 Click here to learn more about this governance model directly from Dan Hotchkiss.